muhammadazeemhaider/muhammadazeemhaider.github.io/index.md

 <div style="display: flex; justify-content: space-between; align-items: flex-start;">
   <div style="width: 75%;">
     <h2>About Me</h2>
     <p style="text-align: justify;">Hi, I'm Azeem.
-I am a computer scientist who enjoys researching how humans operate when it comes to language and their cognitive abilities.
+I am a computer scientist with a passion for understanding how humans process language and how developing economies function.
 I graduated from Habib University in 2024 with a <strong>BS (Honors) in Computer Science</strong> and a minor in <strong>Electrical and Computer Engineering</strong>.
-My research currently focuses on cognition and linguistics, more specifically, how visual context plays a role in the way people perceive concepts.</p>
+My current research focuses on the application of Artificial Intelligence in healthcare, particularly in addressing language disorders.
+I also have a deep interest in studying the economics of developing countries and the factors that hinder their progress.</p>
   </div>
   <div style="width: 35%;">
     <img src="Azeem.jpg" width="250" style="float: right; border: 2px solid black;" alt="Azeem's profile picture">